top of page

 Criterion A:

-The place is important in demonstrating the evolution or pattern of Queensland’s history
+The place is important in demonstrating the evolution or pattern of Queensland’s history.

-Wolston Park Hospital Complex (established in 1865 as Woogaroo Asylum) is important in demonstrating the evolution of mental health care and welfare in Queensland and is an early and distinctive example of a substantial public mental health institution.
+Wolston Park Hospital Complex (established in 1865 as Woogaroo Asylum) is important in demonstrating the evolution of mental health care and welfare in Queensland.
+It is an early and distinctive example of a substantial public mental health institution.
 Wolston Park Hospital Complex demonstrates the primary role of the state in the care of people with mental illness since the 1860s.
-Founded by the Queensland government as the first publicly funded mental health institution in the colony, by the 1950s it had become the largest institution providing care and treatment for people with mental illness in Queensland.
+Founded by the Queensland government as the first publicly funded mental health institution in the colony, by the 1950s, it had become the largest institution providing care and treatment for people with mental illness in Queensland.
 The site is also important in demonstrating the development of specialist mental health services for returned service personnel and people with intellectual disabilities, including children.
 Wolston Park Hospital Complex retains a range of buildings dating from the 1860s, which through their design, relationships with each other and their setting, including designed landscapes, gardens and bushland, demonstrate the changing practices in the treatment of mental illness: from confinement and separation in the 19th century (Asylum); to activities and an environment conducive to mental health/recovery from 1909 to the 1930s (Moral Treatment or Therapy); to active treatment and cure through drug and medical therapies from the 1940s (Mental Hygiene 1940s-50s and Psychiatric Services 1960s-70s); to deinstitutionalization and community-based services by the 1980s.
-The physical evolution of the site also demonstrates these changes in practices as the complex developed incrementally across its large reserve.
-Landscaping of the grounds and gardening by patients during the moral treatment era served as a form of therapy, through meaningful work to create a pleasant environment and recreation facilities.
-Farming was also used as a therapy during the moral treatment era and from the 1950s for those with intellectual disabilities.
-The institution’s philosophy of self-sufficiency is illustrated by the riverside quarry (1860s) and associated buildings, structures and landscaping featuring its sandstone; the Farm Wards which provided food supplies; and the Female Wards 1 and 2 constructed using bricks made onsite and timber felled nearby. criterion b the place demonstrates rare, uncommon or endangered aspects of Queensland’s cultural heritage as one of only three mental health institutions established in Queensland in the 19th century, and the only one that illustrates through its fabric and layout the evolution of mental health services from the 1860s onwards, Wolston Park Hospital Complex is rare and distinctive.
+The site's physical evolution also demonstrates these changes in practice, as the complex developed incrementally across its large reserve.

 Criterion B:

-The place demonstrates rare, uncommon or endangered aspects of Queensland’s cultural heritage
+The place demonstrates rare, uncommon or endangered aspects of Queensland’s cultural heritage.

-As one of only three mental health institutions established in Queensland in the 19th century, and the only one that illustrates through its fabric and lay out the evolution of mental health services from the 1860s onwards, the complex is rare and distinctive.
+As one of only three mental health institutions established in Queensland in the 19th century, and the only one that illustrates through its fabric and layout the evolution of mental health services from the 1860s onwards, the complex is rare and distinctive.

 Criterion C:

-The place has the potential to yield information that will contribute to an understanding of Queensland’s history
+The place has the potential to yield information that will contribute to an understanding of Queensland’s history.

 Criterion D:

-The place is important in demonstrating the principal characteristics of a particular class of cultural places
+The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 Early road network